Lonesome Figures

 "Right," Jess agreed.

-"Yeah, go," Callum said.
-"We're just going to—" He gestured vaguely down the road in the other direction.
+"We're just going to—" Callum said, gesturing vaguely in the other direction.

 "The one on the corner," Callum agreed.